Meghan reveals ‘something blue’ she wore at royal wedding

-LONDON (AP) — It’s an old tradition that a bride should have something old, something new, something borrowed and something blue on her wedding day, and the Duchess of Sussex followed that when she wed Prince Harry.
+LONDON (AP) — It’s an old tradition that a bride should have something old, something new, something borrowed and something blue on her wedding day, and the Duchess of Sussex followed at least part of that when she married Prince Harry.

-The former Meghan Markle has revealed in a television documentary that she had a piece of blue fabric from the dress she wore on her first date with Harry sewn into her wedding outfit.
+The former Meghan Markle has revealed in a television documentary that she had a piece of blue fabric from the dress she wore on her first date with Harry sewn into her wedding dress.

 The clip was made public Sunday.
 The documentary will be broadcast at a later date.
 It deals with the queen’s role as head of the Commonwealth.